LD4P/arm/modeling_recommendations/exhibitions.md

 > - **IRI:** TBD
 > - **Definition:** Specifies a time period or location covered in the content of this resource.
 > - **Domain:** Unspecified
-> - **Range:* Unspecified
+> - **Range:** Unspecified
 > - **Inverse:** ex:coveredIn
 > - **Note:** See recommendation to LC above.

 **ex:coveredIn (object property)**
 > - **Label:** covered in
 > - **IRI:** TBD
-> - **Definition:** Specifies a resource the content of which covers this time period or location.
+> - **Definition:** Specifies a resource whose content covers this time period or location.
 > - **Domain:** Unspecified
 > - **Range:* Unspecified
 > - **Inverse:** ex:covers
-> - **Scope note:** Contrasts with ex:isSubjectOf: e.g., a book written by a French author may be set in France without France
+> - **Scope note:** Contrasts with ex:subjectOf: e.g., a book written by a French author may be set in France without
-                    being the subject of the work.
+                    France being the subject of the work.
 Not all cases are expected to be unambiguous.
 > - **Note:** See recommendation to LC above.

 **ex:hasActivity (object property)**
 > - **Label:** has activity
 > - **IRI:** TBD
-> - **Definition:** Relates this resource to an activity or contribution by a single agent that affects or alters its existence
+> - **Definition:** Relates this resource to an activity or contribution by a single agent that affects or alters
-                    or state.
+                    its existence or state.
 > - **Range:* ex:Activity
 > - **Inverse:** ex:isActivityOf